A closer look: Lameness in Horses

 There are many causes of lameness in horses, ranging from mild to severe.
-These conditions can affect virtually any component of the musculoskeletal system.
-Broad causes of lameness include:
+These conditions can affect virtually any component of the musculoskeletal system, including injuries and conditions of the bone, joints, hoof, tendons, muscle, and occasionally the skin.
+Broad causes of lameness include pain, mechanical restrictions on normal stance or gait, or neuromuscular disease.

 The severity of lameness is graded on a 4 point scale, with 0 being no lameness and 4 being complete lack of weight bearing on a limb.
 The severity of lameness is not always correlated with the prognosis or severity of the underlying condition.